-The Group hedges the transaction risk mainly through spot foreign currency transactions or through forward transactions over short maturities, generally not exceeding 6 months.
+The Group hedges the foreign currency risk mainly through spot foreign currency transactions or through forward transactions over short maturities, generally not exceeding 6 months.

-The fair value of the Group's forward foreign currency contracts is an asset of ${\ensuremath{\in}} 1$ million.
+The fair value of the Group's forward foreign currency contracts is a liability of $\notin 3$ million.

-The amount of foreign exchange gains and losses recognized in recurring operating income in 2010 is a loss of \notin 3 million (loss of \notin 0.3 million at 31 December 2009).
+The amount of foreign exchange gains and losses recognized in recurring operating income in 2011 is in equilibrium (loss of $\in$ 3 million at 31 December 2010).

 The portion of foreign exchange gains and losses corresponding to interest income/expense reflected by the difference between the spot exchange rate and the forward exchange rate is recorded in financial result.
-The amount is not material at 31 December 2010 (€1 million at 31 December 2009).
+It amounted to $\in$ 1 million at 31 December 2011 (not material at 31 December 2010).

-22.2 Interest rate risk
+23.2 Interest rate risk

 Exposure to interest rate risk is managed by the Group's central treasury department and simple derivatives are used as hedging instruments.
-The Group has not entered into any interest rate hedges at 31 December 2010.
+The Group has not entered into any interest rate hedges at 31 December 2011.

-An increase (decrease) of 1% (100 basis points) in interest rates would have the effect of increasing (decreasing) the interest expense on financial liabilities measured at amortized cost by \in 3 million.
+An increase (decrease) of 1% (100 basis points) in interest rates would have the effect of decreasing (increasing) the interest on financial assets and liabilities measured at amortized cost by $\notin 0.7$ million.

-22.3 Liquidity risk
+23.3 Liquidity risk

-The Group's central treasury department manages the Group's liquidity risk.
+The Group's central treasury department manages the liquidity risk associated with the Group's debt.